rancherlabs/cfl-summit-lab/bonus-deploy-an-application-using-fleet/README.md

 ## Prerequisites

-- Kubernetes cluster managed by Rancher 2.8
+- Kubernetes cluster managed by Rancher

-## 1. Deploy via Rancher 2.8 UI
+## 1. Deploy via Rancher UI

-### Log in to Rancher 2.8:
+### Log in to Rancher:
-Open your Rancher 2.8 UI in your browser and log in.
+Open your Rancher UI in your browser and log in.

 ### Navigate to Fleet:
 From the left-hand menu, click on `Continuous Delivery`